 What support do you offer in addition to face-to-face sessions?

 We offer the following optional support services.
-We prorate whichever services you choose at $50 per hour and itemize them on your weekly invoice.
+We prorate whichever services you choose at our support services rate.

 - In order to foster consistency and responsibility, we provide brief, daily support, direction and

 feedback to our school-age students via telephone and email (copied to their parents) if you so request.
 These homework check-ins can be very helpful to students who have difficulty with executive functions.